 These days it is easy to look successful.
-With a strong social media game, you can project a level of expertise and accomplishment that doesn’t match reality.
+With a strong social media game, you can project a level of expertise and accomplishment that doesn’t match your reality.
 You can convince people for a while, and maybe even grow a significant following.
-But, at some point the superficial layers will have to give way to depth and substance if you want to grow into the picture you’ve painted.
+But at some point, the superficial layers will have to give way to depth and substance if you want to become the picture you’ve painted.

-The truth is success is hard.
+The truth is, sustaining success is hard.
 It’s painstaking.
-And everyone isn’t cut out to achieve it.
-It takes commitment to processes that can be tedious and slow developing.
-Very seldom is there instant gratification.
-These realities create a barrier that many are not willing to cross to achieve great things.
+The inconvenient truth is that not everyone is built for it.
+It takes commitment to processes that can be tedious and slow to develop.
+You rarely see instant gratification.
+These realities are the barrier that many are not willing to cross to achieve and sustain greatness.

-I am a firm believer that anything worth accomplishing will force you to grow in areas that are uncomfortable.
-Whether intended or not you will face adversity along your path.
-And how you handle that adversity can serve as an inflection point to help you progress or regress.
+I’m a firm believer that anything worth accomplishing will force you to grow in areas that are uncomfortable.
+Whether you’re prepared or not you’ll face adversity along your path.
+How you handle that adversity will serve as an inflection point to help you progress or regress.
 When adversity hits I believe you have a few options:

 - The adversity forces you to surrender and lose faith in your ability to achieve